 If you have any other questions, please complete the enquiry form or email me at [email protected], and I will do my best to answer them promptly.

-I will contact you to discuss mutual availability for our counselling sessions and arrange a time for our initial 30-minute consultation session.The consultation session is not a counselling session but a time to explore why you are seeking a counsellor now, your goals for counselling, and any concerns you might have.
-It is also a time for us to see if we are a good "fit".If you are neurodiverse or have any other needs, we can also discuss what adjustments can be made to make our future sessions more supportive for you.If we decide to start working together after the consultation session, we will agree on a regular weekly time for our sessions, and I will send you a Counselling Agreement to sign along with a Client Information Form for you to fill in.
+I will contact you to discuss mutual availability for our counselling sessions and arrange a time for your complimentary 20-minute telephone consultation session.This complimentary telephone consultation is a no-obligation session in which we can explore why you are seeking a counsellor now, your goals for counselling, and any concerns you might have.If you are neurodiverse or have any other needs, we can also discuss what adjustments can be made to make our future sessions more supportive for you.If we decide to start working together after the consultation session, then we will agree on a regular weekly time for our counselling sessions.During our first counselling session, we will start by setting expectations for how we will work together in more detail by reviewing our counselling agreement.

 It is generally beneficial for counselling sessions to occur in a weekly 50-minute time slot.
 As we establish a therapeutic relationship, we will work together to determine how you would like to use each session, tailoring it to your specific needs.